opendatasoft/codelibrary/content/components/icons/4_svg_href/index.md

 - then, in my page, I can "load" the desired icon by using the symbol ID with a `<use>` tag and a `hrel` attribute.
 - on each `svg/use` tag I can set a specific style, to change the size, the stroke color etc...
 - I can also apply (with CSS) a transform property, to rotate or even animate my icons.

+> Pros: Optimal, lightweight, custom made

+> Cons: Complex to create and use, require advanced CSS and SVG skills